mvanveen/freedom.txt/README.md

     writing file...
 OK

+### /etc/hosts Integration

+**experimental**: Now supports `/etc/hosts` integration.

+Running with the `--with-hosts` flag will add in your `/etc/hosts` file.

+   hosts_file:
+     broadcasthost:
+       - 255.255.255.255
+     localhost:
+       - 127.0.0.1
+       - ::1
+       - fe80::1%lo0

+The `--hosts-file` switchoff will let you specify a custom hosts location to read from.

+Finally, `--write-hosts` will write a `HOSTS`j:wfile in your local directory.

 ### Adding links

 For now, send me a pull request with your link and I'll include it.